 Many tenants begin their home search online, making it important to develop a strong web presence.
 Your website should help connect prospective tenants connect with your business through text and visuals, but you need to help those tenants get to your site first.
 Work with a search engine professional to help your website rise to the top in your local search engine rankings.
 You can also use social media to amplify your message, reach new prospects and engage with current residents.
 A well-designed website should have visuals and clips about each property that translate well to prominent social media sites such as Facebook.

 When you're looking for property management software that will help you create a thriving rental property management business, look to Propertyware.
 We'll not only support your business behind the scenes, we'll help you look good to the public as well.
-Sign up for a free trial today.
+Take a free tour of Propertyware today.